-Con Edison is working towards detailing the deemed savings approaches in the TRM.
 The Designated Utilities maintain program integrity through the Field Assessment processes consisting of routine and systematic assessment activities to support quality installations and assure that Participating Contractors comply with Program rules as described in the New York State Clean Heat Statewide Heat Pump Program Quality Policies and Procedures Manual.
-Con Edison will implement a quality assurance protocol which will utilize site inspections to confirm heat pump installations meet established standards and requirements as described in the Con Edison Program Manual.
-The Con Edison protocol will focus on establishing program controls to enhance oversight of Participating Contractors, provide for quality heat pump installations, and monitor program processes and performance.
+Con Edison implements a quality assurance protocol which utilizes site inspections to confirm heat pump installations meet established standards and requirements as described in the Con Edison Program Manual.
+The Con Edison protocol focuses on establishing program controls to enhance oversight of Participating Contractors, provide for quality heat pump installations, and monitor program processes and performance.
 Realization Rate (RR) No RR has been determined for this program within the preceding five-year time frame.
 Planned VGS Approach The Joint Efficiency Providers are committed to contributing and participating in the statewide Technical Study of NYS Heat Pump Performance.
-The Joint Efficiency Providers will determine an emprepriete schedule for The Joint Efficiency Providers will determine an appropriate schedule for future NYS Clean Heat Statewide Heat Pump Program Gross Savings Analysis and incorporate details into a future Implementation Plan filing.
+The Joint Efficiency Providers will determine an appropriate schedule for future NYS Clean Heat Statewide Heat Pump Program Gross Savings Analysis and incorporate details into a future Implementation Plan filing.
 Exemption from EAM Status Heat Pump programs will exercise the option for exemption from the application of the realization rate determined through the verified gross savings process, for purpose of energy efficiency-related EAM savings claims, allowed under CE-08: Gross Savings Verification Guidance.
 The Joint Efficiency Providers anticipate revisiting the option for exemption following the completion of the Interim Review.
-61

-NENY Proceeding, 2020 NENY Order, page 55 footnote 40.
+&lt;sup>74 NENY Proceeding, 2020 NENY Order, page 55 footnote 40.